 In addition, MedlinePlus contains pages that link to other Web sites.
-For example, we have Health Topic pages for over 900 diseases and conditions from Alzheimer's Disease to West Nile Virus.
-We focus on organizing the full-text publications produced by the NIH Institutes and other Federal Government organizations.
-We also link to other Web sites.
+For example, we have Health Topic pages for over 975 diseases and conditions from Alzheimer's Disease to West Nile Virus.
+We focus on organizing publications produced by the NIH Institutes and other Federal Government organizations.
+We also link to other Web sites, particularly ones with unique information or special features such as diagrams, glossaries, or format tailored to particular user needs.
 The quality guidelines we use in evaluating links to Web pages are listed below.

-- The organization's mission must relate to the goals of MedlinePlus.
+- The organization's mission must relate to the goals and intended audience of MedlinePlus.

 - The organization must provide accurate, science-based information that complements or enhances the government information found on MedlinePlus.